Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 this output node would work almost like a short range radio, allowing creatures to communicate with each other.
 Having an output node that sends signals to other nodes could help in achieving collective behaviors within the creatures.
 For example, one creature's output could influence the behavior of nearby creatures.

+## Cool Node Ideas

+### Self Defense Nodes

+#### 'Shocker' Node

+&nbsp;&nbsp;&nbsp;&nbsp;This node is used in self-defense.
+I think it would be extremely funny if some of the creatures that are lower down in the food chain had an ability that essentially 'filled the air with an electric shock'.
+This shock would affect any creature in the area the shock fills.
+The creature that activated the shock remains unaffected.
+The shock would cause a random input node to send a full strength charge through the system.
+This would lead to funny scenarios where a predator has a weird and random jerk reaction, almost like a shock in the real world.

+## Future Updates

+### Ecosystem

+Add a part to the video that defines what is required for an ecosystem.
+It could be similar to when you explain what is required for evolution to occur.